585gabe/Final_Project/README.md

 System requirements:
 This program will run on any modern machine running a Linux operating system.
 Support is currently not available for other operating systems.
+Aditionaly, the user must have python 3.4 or above installed.

 Group Members:
 Corwin Sheahan, Gabriel Walker